eagle-io/docs/source/faq/index.rst

 Meshlium
 	Meshlium devices provide efficient routing of data collected from Waspmote devices in large Libelium sensor networks.

-FTP, Email, MQTT
+FTP/SFTP, Email, MQTT
-	Send your data to the cloud via FTP, Email or MQTT.
+	Send your data to the cloud via FTP/SFTP, Email or MQTT.

 .. only:: not latex